anvilco/node-anvil/README.md

 ##### prepareGraphQLFile(pathOrStreamLikeThing[, options])
 A nice helper to prepare a Stream-backed or Buffer-backed file upload for use with our GraphQL API.
 * `pathOrStreamLikeThing` (String | Stream | Buffer) - An existing `Stream`, `Buffer` or other Stream-like thing supported by [FormData.append](https://github.com/form-data/form-data#void-append-string-field-mixed-value--mixed-options-) OR a string representing a fully resolved path to a file to be read into a new `Stream`.
 * `options` (Object) - Anything supported by [FormData.append](https://github.com/form-data/form-data#void-append-string-field-mixed-value--mixed-options-).
-Likely required when providing a non-standard stream.
+Likely required when providing a non-common stream.
 From the `form-data` docs:
   > Form-Data can recognize and fetch all the required information from common types of streams (fs.readStream, http.response and mikeal's request), for some other types of streams you'd need to provide "file"-related information manually
 * Returns an `Object` that is properly formatted to be coerced by the client for use against our GraphQL API wherever an `Upload` type is required.